MichaelHallik/MichaelHallik.github.io/_posts/2021-11-15-Robot-Framework-Crypto-Library.md

 	</video>
 </div>

-Now, what if we were to set 'variable_description' to 'False' or remove that import argument altogether?
+Now, what if we were to set 'variable_decription' to 'False' or remove that import argument altogether?
 Well, then the CryptoLibrary would no longer automatically and on-the-fly decrypt all variable values that start with 'crypt:'.
 Consequently, if we were to run the same test case again, then the <i>cipher</i> would be entered into the password field and the login (and thus test case) would fail.

 <div style="display: inline-block">
 	<div style="width: 40%; float: left">